kyamaguchi/amazon_auth/README.md

 [Quick] You can set login and password in console.

 [Recommended] Or you can convert them to protect them against shoulder surfing.
-Run `amazon_auth` and paste the output to _env_.
+Run `amazon_auth` and paste the output to _.env_.
 (`AMAZON_USERNAME_CODE` , `AMAZON_PASSWORD_CODE` and `AMAZON_CODE_SALT`)

 ### Run